philfrei/AudioCue/README.md

 * Method 2) download [audiocue.jar](http://adonax.com/AudioCue/audiocue.jar),
 which includes source code, the "supportpack" and "res" content, and import into your IDE.
-_[NOTE: I'm not clear if the .jar file, which I generated from Eclipse, can be imported into other IDEs.
-If run, the .jar file executes a program that demonstrates the real time slider capabilities.]_
+_[NOTE: I'm not clear if the .jar file, which I generated from Eclipse on 11/10/2017, can be imported into other IDEs.
+If run, the .jar file executes a program that demonstrates the real time capabilities.]_

 ## Usage